MouJieQin/iina-for-varchive/README.md

 > The value1 and value2 should be positive decimals.
 The default value of the value1 and the valu2 is 1.0.
 The point that is 'value1' seconds leftward away from the current position will be set as A point and the point that is 'value2' seconds rightward away from the current position will be set as B point.
 It might be used to listen to a word hard to understand.

-- timestamps
+- bookmarks

-> Cycle the adjacent pairs of timestamps in which the current position is (see mark-timestamp following).
+> Cycle the adjacent pairs of bookmarks in which the current position is (see bookmark following).

-##### mark-timestamp \<flag\>
+#### bookmark \<flag\>

 > It marks some timestamps as bookmarks and shows knobs on progress bar, enabling to seek between timestamps marked.
+You can edit bookmarks on the corresponding varchive page of a video.

 the flag argument:

 - mark

-> Mark the current position as a bookmark.
-You can check it on the varchive page of this video.
+> Mark the current timestamp position as a bookmark.
+>
+> The current video will be archived by varchive if it's not archived yet.

 - mark-preview

   > Same as mark, but additionally generate the preview(images) of the current position.

-- left-seek
+- seek-prev

-  > Leftward seek to the timestamp most closest to the current position.
+  > Seek to the previous bookmark closest to the current position.

-- right-seek
+- seek-next

-> Same as left-seek, but for rightward seeking.
+> Same as seek-prev, but seek to the next bookmark .

 - remove

-> Remove the timestamp marked at the current position.
+> Remove the bookmark marked at the current position.

 - clear

-> Clear all timestamps marked.
+> Clear all bookmarks marked.

-##### skip-manager-backward
+#### skip-manager  \<flag\>

-> The skip-manager keeps the latest 100 skip(seeking) records of current playing video.
-This command seeks to the previous timestamp you skipped from.
-When you accidentally move the progress knob away from the point you are watching, you could use it to quickly back to the original timestamp.
+>The skip-manager keeps the latest 100 skip(seeking) records of current playing video.
+When you accidentally move the progress knob away from the point you are watching, you could use it to quickly reach back to the original timestamp.
 Note: The skip-manager doesn't keep the skip records  caused by itself.
 The index of records will be reset when a new seek coming in.

-##### skip-manager-forward
+- prev

+  > Seek to the previous timestamp you skipped from.

+- next

-> Same as the skip-manager-backward, but seeks to the next jumped record.
+> Same as the prev, but seek to the next skipped timestamp.

+---